LeidyGil/leidygil.github.io/SQL_English.md

 Useful guide to identify the type of join:

 INNER JOIN
-When to use it: When you need only the rows WHERE there are matches in both tables.
+When to use it: When you need only the rows where there are matches in both tables.
 Result: Returns only the rows with corresponding data in both tables.

 LEFT JOIN (or LEFT OUTER JOIN)
-When to use it: When you need all rows FROM the left table and the matching rows FROM the right table.
+When to use it: When you need all rows from the left table and the matching rows from the right table.
-Result: Returns all rows FROM the left table and the matches FROM the right table, with NULLs WHERE there are no matches.
+Result: Returns all rows from the left table and the matches from the right table, with NULLs where there are no matches.

 RIGHT JOIN (or RIGHT OUTER JOIN)
-When to use it: When you need all rows FROM the right table and the matching rows FROM the left table.
+When to use it: When you need all rows from the right table and the matching rows from the left table.
-Result: Returns all rows FROM the right table and the matches FROM the left table, with NULLs WHERE there are no matches.
+Result: Returns all rows from the right table and the matches from the left table, with NULLs where there are no matches.

 Exercise
 We have a database with two main tables: 'autores' and 'libros'.